wdingx/pan-genome-visualization/README.md

 processing to determine clusters of orthologous genes from a collection of annotated genomes. panX generates a strain/species tree based on core genome SNPs and a gene tree for each gene cluster.

-**panX interactive visualization**: (1) The dynamic profile charts allow rapid filtering and selection of gene subsets in cluster table;
+**panX interactive visualization**: (1) The dynamic pan-genome statistical charts allow rapid filtering and selection of gene subsets in cluster table;

-clicking a gene cluster in cluster table loads (2) related alignment, (3) individual gene tree and (4) gene presence/absence and gain/loss pattern on species/strain tree;
+clicking a gene cluster in cluster table loads (2) related alignment, (3) individual gene tree and (4) gene presence/absence and gain/loss pattern on strain/species tree;

-(5) Selecting sequences in alignment highlights associated strains on species/strain tree;
+(5) Selecting sequences in alignment highlights associated strains on strain/species tree;

-(6) (7) Species/strain tree interacts with gene tree in various ways;
+(6) (7) Strain/species tree interacts with gene tree in various ways;

-(8) Zooming into a clade on species/strain tree screens strains in metadata table;
+(8) Zooming into a clade on strain/species tree screens strains in metadata table;

 (9) Searching in metadata table display strains pertinent to specific meta-information.